All Episodes

 Remember, we kept having the Operation Hilo guys on.

-There were one one of the guys was on yesterday.
+One of the guys was on yesterday.

 We kept having Franklin Graham on the program.

-We kept talking to people that were raising money, and FEMA for weeks was nowhere to be found.
+We kept talking to people that were raising money.

-And he the president today said he's considering an executive order that would eliminate FEMA, blasting it as a failure, saying that the states should oversee their own disaster recovery efforts.
+And the president today said he's considering an executive order that would eliminate FEMA, blasting it as a failure, saying that the states should oversee their own disaster recovery efforts.

 I mean, just go back a week and a half ago or two weeks ago or a week ago, whatever it was, they were on a one-day deadline.

-If you didn't fill out the proper paperwork and you were being housed by FEMA, they were thinking of kicking out thirty, five hundred people, and it's freezing cold right now in North Carolina.
+If you didn't fill out the proper paperwork and you were being housed by FEMA, they were thinking of kicking out 3,500 people.

 I mean, we've got this Arctic blast that continues all throughout the country.